bbauska/w3.CSS3-Succinctly/README.md

 </div>

-While each framework has its own set of features and components, the W3.CSS is small and simple to learn, and is a worthwhile contender to consider when deciding on a CSS framework.
+<p>While each framework has its own set of features and components, the
+W3.CSS is small and simple to learn, and is a worthwhile contender to consider when deciding on a CSS framework.</p>

 <h3 id="ch1-3">1.3 CSS only</h3>

-Since W3.CSS is a CSS-only framework, there are no components, which some of the other frameworks include.
+<p>Since W3.CSS is a CSS-only framework, there are no components, which
+some of the other frameworks include.
 This means that while you can use the framework to handle the appearance and responsive design elements of your site, there is no JavaScript.
 Bootstrap, Foundation, and other such frameworks are built with both CSS styling and JavaScript components.
-If you need scripting functionality in your site, you should either build it yourself using libraries like jQuery, or consider a larger framework.
+If you need scripting functionality in your site, you should either build it yourself using libraries like jQuery, or consider a larger framework.</p>

 <h3 id="ch1-4">1.4 Layers</h3>

-A website consists of three layers, but only the data (or HTML) layer is required.
+<p>A website consists of three layers, but only the data (or HTML) layer is
+required.
 A user could possibly disable all scripting and CSS styling, and the data should still be readable.
 CSS styling improves the look of the site by providing the browser with a set of rules indicating how to display HTML elements.
-Scripting (mostly JavaScript) adds interactive features, such as table searching and sorting, and client size form validation.
+Scripting (mostly JavaScript) adds interactive features, such as table searching and sorting, and client size form validation.</p>

 <h6 align="center"><i>Table 2: Website layers</i></h6>
 <div align="center">